pilvento/ationetdocs/ATIONetDoc.md

 the Site, Vehicle and/or Driver, which may potentially impact on the amount or limit that would be authorized at transaction time.

-Thus, this message should not be used to obtain the authorization limit for a transaction.
-The Sub-Account Limit Enquiry (942) should be used instead.

-942

-Title:

-Sub-Account Limit Enquiry

-Function:

-This message tests a pre-authorization transaction based on submitted data and returns the authorization limits that such transaction would return.

-943

-Title:

-Contract Balance Enquiry

-Function:

-Retrieves the total Balance for a given Contract.
-Works with product or money based contracts.
-May return multiple product-volume pairs when the contract has multiple balance totals.

 \
 \